 The model used by larger licensees to collect licensing fees from planners will also change.
-In many organisations, the cost of providing licensee services has been recouped via commission splits controlled by the licensee.
+In many organisations, the cost of providing licensee services has been recouped via commission splits.
 In a commission-less environment, this will no longer be the case.
 Licensees will need to ensure similarly reliable cost recovery mechanisms are put in place, such as upfront advice payment splitting.
-Licensees will need to implement intelligent processes to avoid becoming debt collectors from advisers in the future.
+Licensees will need to implement intelligent processes to avoid becoming debt collectors.